Moment49/airbnb-clone-project/README.md

 # 🚀 Project Overview
 This is a backend service that powers an Airbnb Clone Platform, providing a scalable, robust system for managing users, property listings, bookings, payments, and reviews.
-It is designed to support secure user management, efficient property and booking operations, payment processing, and data optimization.
+It is designed to ensure secure user management, streamline property and booking operations, handle payment processing, and support efficient data management and optimization.

 ## 🏆 Project Goals
 - User Management: Secure user registration and authentication